swiftlang/swift-evolution/proposals/0410-atomics.md

 For example, the second word can be used to augment atomic values with a version counter (sometimes called a "stamp" or a "tag"), which can help resolve the ABA problem by allowing code to reliably verify if a value remained unchanged between two successive loads.

-Note that not all CPUs support double-word atomic operations and for that reason this type's conformance to `AtomicValue` is not always available.
-Platforms that do not have this support must not make the conformance to `AtomicValue` available on `WordPair` for use.
-Perhaps a future direction for this is something akin to `#if hasDoubleWideAtomics` to conditionally compile against whether this conformance type is available (or perhaps some `#if hasConformance(WordPair: AtomicValue)`).
+Note that not all CPUs support double-word atomic operations and so if Swift starts supporting such processors, this type's conformance to `AtomicValue` may not always be available.
+Platforms that cannot support double-word atomics must not make `WordPair`'s `AtomicValue` conformance available for use.

+(If this becomes a real concern, a future proposal could introduce something like a `#if hasDoubleWordAtomics` compile-time condition to let code adapt to more limited environments.
+However, this is deferred until Swift actually starts supporting such platforms.)

 ### The Atomic type